SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 			]
 		}

 	Unless all required pitstops have been performed (in case "RemainingPitstops" is **0**), the object "NextPitstop" specifies the planned lap and service for the upcoming pitstop.
 Please not, that strategies are always planned with a tyre change, if any, on all four wheels with the same tyre compound.
+The property "NextPitstop.Position" contains the simulated position after the pitstop and is only available, if strategy simulation has been activated.

 12. *Pitstop*

+    This object contains information about the next pitstop, if any is required.

 		"Pitstop": {
 			"State": "Plan",